acbilson/chaos-content/gardens/technology/steps-to-self-hosting.md

 I added the server to my LAN by plugging the Raspberry Pi directly into an available ethernet port on my wireless router.
 The router assigns an IP address to the Raspberry Pi.
 To retrieve the IP address, log into your router and look for the attached Raspberry Pi under its attached devices.
 Every router provider is different, but you can figure it out.

+{{< notice >}}
-> Save yourself some trouble and permanently assign this IP address to your Raspberry Pi.
+Save yourself some trouble and permanently assign this IP address to your Raspberry Pi.
 This is called address reservation and was under LAN setup on my router.
 If you don't, your router may assign the IP address to another device the next time it's allocating addresses.
+{{< /notice >}}

 Now let's make our first connection to our server!
 Make sure it's turned on &#x1F609;.